Sebobo/Shel.Crawler/README.md

 # Shel.Crawler for Neos CMS

 Crawler for Neos CMS nodes and sites.
-It can be used to warmup the caches after a release.
+It can be used to warm up the caches after a release or dump your site as html files.

 ## Installation